mrmorphic/hwio/README.md

 ## Driver Selection

 The intention of the hwio library is to use uname to attempt to detect the platform and select an appropriate driver (see drivers section below), so for some platforms this may auto-detect.
-However, with the variety of boards around and the variety of operation systems, you may find that autodetection doesn't work.
+However, with the variety of boards around and the variety of operating systems, you may find that autodetection doesn't work.
 If you need to set the driver automatically, you can do:

 	hwio.SetDriver(new(BeagleBoneBlackDriver))